School Psychology PsyD Advanced

 Fairleigh Dickinson University’s Advanced Doctorate of Psychology (Psy.D.) program in School Psychology employs an innovative approach to doctoral education, allowing school psychologists to remain active as full-time professionals in the field while furthering their education.
 Classes are kept small and frequently taught in a seminar style, with students learning from their colleagues as well as professors.
-Faculty and students enjoy a bidirectional learning experience as students bring their expertise of real-world school experiences into the University setting.
-This helps achieve the program’s goals of providing students with practical skills directly applicable to their daily work with children, youth, and families and preparing professionals who will be leaders in the design, evaluation, provision and supervision of comprehensive mental and behavioral health and psychoeducational services to children, youth and families.
+Faculty and students enjoy a bidirectional learning experience as students bring their expertise from real-world school experiences into the University setting.
+This helps achieve the program’s goals of providing students with practical skills directly applicable to their daily work with children, youth, and families, and preparing professionals who will be leaders in the design, evaluation, provision, and supervision of comprehensive mental and behavioral health and psychoeducational services to children, youth and families.
 The practitioner-scholar model adhered to by the program is the most appropriate to achieve its goals.
 Inherent in the model is quality training and the delivery of evidence-based practices.

 The program builds upon Master’s certification level training and prepares students for eligibility for licensure for independent practice.
 Graduates are able to practice and hold leadership roles in a wide variety of settings, including schools, mental health clinics, child and family agencies, pediatric hospitals, vocational and rehabilitation agencies, educational programs in business and industry, juvenile justice facilities, colleges and universities, and private practice.
 The dissertation project, a capstone experience in the program, is designed to be useful to students in their current positions as well as to the field at large.
 It is expected that graduates will maintain a continuing pursuit of scholarly activities and a commitment to concerns of human welfare and social justice.